yellelichtert/FartyCorn/README.md

 ## 📜 License

 ### Code License
 The code for **Farty Corn** is licensed under the **GNU General Public License (GPL) v3.0**.
-This license ensures that all modified versions of the code remain open-source, and no one can use it for commercial purposes without your consent.
+This license ensures that all modified versions of the code remain open-source, the code may not be reused for commercial purposes without explicit written consent.

 You can read more about this license here: [GNU GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.html).